George IV Bridge: History

-A bridge connecting the Royal Mile to the south was first suggested as early as 1817, but was first planned further west and was non-linear and complicated.
-Plans developed through the 1820s, concluding in 1825 that a linear form aligned with Bank Street (which then connects to The Mound and Princes Street was more logical, even though this required more destruction of existing buildings.
-This would bridge over the Cowgate and Merchant Street.
+A bridge connecting the High Street to the south was first suggested in 1817, but was originally planned further west and was non-linear and complicated.
+Plans developed through the early 1820s, concluding in 1825 that a linear form aligned with Bank Street (which connects to The Mound and Princes Street) was more logical, even though this required greater destruction of existing buildings.
+This would be a bridge over the Cowgate and Merchant Street.
 The foundation stone was laid on 15 August 1827.
-Measuring 300 m in length, the bridge was constructed between 1827 and 1836 as part of the Edinburgh Improvement Act of 1827.
+Measuring 300 m in length, the bridge was constructed between 1827 and 1836 as a result of the Edinburgh Improvement Act 1827 (7 & 8 Geo.
+4. c. lxxvi).

-Named after King George IV, it was designed by architect Thomas Hamilton (1784–1858) to connect the South Side district of Edinburgh to the Old Town (Royal Mile) and then use exiting streets on the north to connect to the New Town.
-Two of Edinburgh Old Town's traditional streets, Old Bank Close, Gosford Close, Mauchine's Close and Liberton Wynd, had to be demolished for the construction of the bridge.
-This included the loss of the legendary John Dowie's Tavern on Liberton Wynd.
+Named after King George IV, it was designed by architect Thomas Hamilton (1784–1858) to connect the South Side district of Edinburgh to the Old Town and then use exiting streets on the north to connect to the New Town.
+Two of Edinburgh Old Town's traditional streets, Old Bank Close and Libberton's Wynd, had to be demolished for the construction of the bridge.
+This also resulted in the loss of the well-known John Dowie's Tavern on Libberton’s Wynd.